I Am Kind of Addicted to My Samsung Z Fold 3

 Though I've popped my SIM card into the Pixel 7 that Google provided for review, I just can't completely turn off my personal Galaxy Z Fold 3 -- Samsung's $1,800 foldable from last year -- with its large fold-out inner screen and skinny, candy bar-like outer display.

 While a foldable and a traditional slab phone are already very different, both Google and Samsung have taken distinct approaches to both hardware and software -- and I believe that Samsung is doing it better.
-I also feel that my experience with two wildly different flagship phones is worth analyzing.
+I know that's not a widely held opinion -- foldable still represent only a tiny fraction of the total market.
+But my experience with two wildly different flagship phones is worth analyzing, especially as people start comparison shopping and looking for phone upgrades for the holidays.

 The power of a big phone screen